 Hereafter, we calculate the abstract reasoning metrics based on the results of clustering.
 The overall results are shown in Table~\ref{tab:main}~(\mybox[red]{AbsAcc}), we can have the following observations:

-(1)~The \texttt{AbsAcc} is much lower than the vanilla accuracy, indicating the large gap between general reasoning and abatract reasoning.
-Perhaps more training data can help to fill the gap between vanilla accuracy and abstract reasoning accuracy.
+(1)~\texttt{AbsAcc} is much lower than vanilla accuracy, indicating the large gap between general reasoning and abstract reasoning.
+More efforts should be made to fill this gap in the future.

-(2)~MeanLearn surpasses Orca-2 and LLaMA-2, exhibiting greater advantages in \texttt{AbsAcc} than in vanilla accuracy.
+(2)~MeanLearn can surpass all baselines, usually exhibiting greater advantages in \texttt{AbsAcc} than in vanilla accuracy.
 This suggests that the improvement in vanilla accuracy is more likely due to the enhancement of abstract reasoning abilities.
-MeanLearn can implicitly tell LLMs the generic fact and teach them how to utilize it, encouraging LLMs focus more on abstract reasoning.
+MeanLearn can tell LLMs the generic facts and teach them how to implicitly utilize them in different scenarios, resulting in better abstract reasoning.